LesGars/dont-slack-evil/README.md

 ```
 **WARNING:** The linter will also show errors from the `/vendor` directory

-## Adding a new dependency
+## Adding/removing a dependency

-* If you are using VSCode, the dependency will be downloaded in the background.
-Else, you will have to run
+* If you are using VSCode, the added dependency will be downloaded in the background.
+Otherwise, you will have to run
 ```
 go get -u <Dependency_Path>
 ```
-* Delete the `vendor/` folder and run
+* Delete the `vendor/` folder, cd into the project's root dir and run these 2 commands:
 ```
+# Recreate the vendor/ folder
 go mod vendor

+# Update go.mod and go.sum
+go mod tidy
 ```
-at the root of the project

 ## Running tests